HawkieOne/CityPop/README.md

   population.

 From every screen except for the home screen you can return back to an earlier screen by pressing the back button in the top left corner.
+Every time a search is done the results are fetched dynamically from the API GeoNames.

 <p align="right">(<a href="#top">back to top</a>)</p>